 Plato thought the guardians will be their own guardians against abuse and corruption by what is called the "noble lie" in politics and the "pious fiction" in religion.
 That is, a myth of a religious or political (or both) nature told by an elite that doesn't actually believe it but uses it for the purpose of establishing or maintaining the greater good.
 Yeah well, sounds good but doesn't work out that way.
 So what is the greater good, and how is that established or maintained?
 The only constant among Man's various answers to that is an elite in power, so we're right back to power by whom over whom and for what purpose.
 Societas, how, why, and for what purpose do we associate ourselves?

 After the constitutional convention of 1787, Benjamin Franklin was asked what type of government had been worked out in the closed proceedings.
 He replied: A republic -- if you can keep it.
+Franklin knew where this comes from, and he knew how it was lost.
 All the essential features of a republic come from Rome.
 A constitution (Rome's was not written like ours, it used precedent, and that is still a feature in our legal system), regular elections, term limits, quorums to do business, veto, impeachment, filibuster, the "power of the purse", separation of powers so that power does not concentrate in one office or office holder -- all of this comes to us from Rome.

 The Roman Republic, that is.
 Rome blew it.
 It traded the Republic for an Empire.
 While that Empire contributed much to life as we know it now, most of that comes from the Republic, and some of it, particularly when it comes to authority, does not, but both the good and the bad influences everything.
 Another third Rome is not a country, but a culture.
 Again: Our languages, both its vocabulary and how it is written, our calendar, units of measure, basics of law, technology spanning many fields, such as medicine, architecture, civic planning, agriculture, weaponry and engineering, to name a few, and of course, science and philosophy.